aaronsuh1201/Silicon-diode/README.md

 ## Result

-**Figure 1 — I–V characteristic at 300 K.**
+**Panel 1 — Ideal diode at 300 K.**
-The modeled current rises exponentially with forward voltage, with no threshold in the equation itself.
-Current becomes visible on a linear scale near [0.6] V, but this is a plotting artifact rather than a physical turn-on point.
+Current is modeled over 0 to 0.8 V at room temperature.
+The curve rises exponentially with no threshold term anywhere in the equation.
+On a linear current axis, current appears negligible until roughly 0.5-0.6 V and then climbs steeply, which is the origin of the usual "0.6 V turn-on voltage" rule of thumb.
+This is a consequence of plotting an exponential on linear axes, not a physical switching point.

-**Figure 2 — Semi-log I–V characteristic.**
+**Panel 2 — Temperature dependence.**
-Plotted on a log current axis, the forward region is a straight line, confirming the exponential form.
-The slope corresponds to roughly 60 mV per decade of current at room temperature — i.e. current changes by a factor of 10 for every 60 mV of applied voltage.
-Over the range plotted, current spans approximately [N] decades.

-**Figure 3 — Forward voltage vs. temperature at fixed current.**
+The same characteristic is plotted at 275 K, 300 K, 325 K, and 350 K.
+The curves shift toward lower voltage as temperature rises: a warmer diode reaches any given current at a smaller applied voltage.

-Holding forward current fixed at 10 mA and sweeping temperature from 275 K to 350 K, forward voltage falls approximately linearly:
+Evaluated separately by holding forward current fixed at 10 mA and sweeping temperature across this range, the forward voltage falls approximately linearly at

-dV_f/dT = −2.02 mV/K
+    dV_f/dT = -2.02 mV/K

-This agrees with the accepted value for silicon diodes of roughly −2 mV/K.
+consistent with the accepted value for silicon diodes of roughly -2 mV/K. (This coefficient is computed from the model, not read off the panel above, which shows the shift only qualitatively.)

-The negative sign reflects two competing temperature effects.
-The thermal voltage V_T = kT/q rises with temperature, which alone would require *higher* forward voltage to hold current constant.
-But the saturation current I_S rises far more steeply, since I_S ∝ n_i² and n_i² ∝ T³·exp(−E_g/kT).
-The I_S term dominates, so forward voltage must fall to keep current fixed.
-Because E_g/q is the largest term in the analytical expression, this temperature coefficient is effectively an indirect measurement of the silicon band gap.
+The negative sign is the result of two competing temperature effects.
+The thermal voltage V_T = kT/q increases with temperature, which on its own would require a *higher* forward voltage to maintain fixed current.
+The saturation current I_S increases far more steeply, since I_S is proportional to n_i^2 and n_i^2 is proportional to T^3 * exp(-E_g/kT).
+The I_S term dominates, so forward voltage must decrease to hold current constant.
+Because E_g/q is the largest term in the analytical expression for dV_f/dT, this temperature coefficient is effectively an indirect measurement of the silicon band gap.

+**Panel 3 — Effect of series resistance.**
+Current is plotted on a logarithmic axis for series resistance values of 0.0, 0.1, and 0.5 ohms.
+On log axes the ideal (Rs = 0) diode is a straight line, which is the clearest visual confirmation of the exponential form.

+All three curves coincide at low current, where the I*Rs voltage drop is negligible compared with the junction voltage.
+Above roughly 10 mA the finite-resistance curves bend away from the ideal line and flatten, because an increasing share of the applied voltage is dropped across the series resistance rather than across the junction.
+Larger Rs produces earlier and more pronounced bending.
+In this regime the junction is no longer the limiting element and the device behaves ohmically, a departure the ideal Shockley equation does not capture on its own.

 ## What this does